openharmony/third_party_python/Doc/library/ast.rst

 .. function:: literal_eval(node_or_string)

-   Safely evaluate an expression node or a string containing a Python literal or container display.
+   Evaluate an expression node or a string containing only a Python literal or container display.
 The string or node provided may only consist of the following Python literal structures: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, ``None`` and ``Ellipsis``.

-   This can be used for safely evaluating strings containing Python values from untrusted sources without the need to parse the values oneself.
+   This can be used for evaluating strings containing Python values without the need to parse the values oneself.
 It is not capable of evaluating arbitrarily complex expressions, for example involving operators or indexing.

+   This function had been documented as "safe" in the past without defining what that meant.
+That was misleading.
+This is specifically designed not to execute Python code, unlike the more general :func:`eval`.
+There is no namespace, no name lookups, or ability to call out.
+But it is not free from
+   attack: A relatively small input can lead to memory exhaustion or to C stack exhaustion, crashing the process.
+There is also the possibility for excessive CPU consumption denial of service on some inputs.
+Calling it on untrusted data is thus not recommended.

    .. warning::
-      It is possible to crash the Python interpreter with a sufficiently large/complex string due to stack depth limitations in Python's AST compiler.
+      It is possible to crash the Python interpreter due to stack depth limitations in Python's AST compiler.

       It can raise :exc:`ValueError`, :exc:`TypeError`, :exc:`SyntaxError`,
       :exc:`MemoryError` and :exc:`RecursionError` depending on the malformed